delta62/game-calendar/packages/micro-router/README.md

 A tiny router for React apps

 This library aims to provide the most useful high-level features of client-side routing without extra bells or whistles.
+It's about 3kb after minification, and has no dependencies.
 If you are looking for a Cadillac router with nested routes and other more complex features, something such as [`react-router`](https://www.npmjs.com/package/react-router) may be what you're looking for.